oracle-samples/db-sample-schemas/README.md

 To install the `HR` schema, complete the following steps:

 1. `cd` into the `human_resources` folder.
-2. Connect to the target database with a privileged user via SQLcl or SQL*Plus.
+2. Connect to the target database with a privileged user.
 3. Run the `hr_install.sql` script and provide inputs for the prompts.

 ```shell